JThanat/student-management-system/README.md

 For futher useful instruction, you can check it out from [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit)

 ## Application Structure
 We follow the application structure provided by [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit).
-This applicatioon Structure focusing on the stlye suggested in
+We use the aplicatioon Structure suggested in
 [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).

 ## Development